 Subcision is a procedure for treating scars that are depressed.
-A needle is directed into the skin to break up the fibers that attach the scar to tissue below the surface, raising it back to the elevation of surrounding skin.
+A needle is directed into the skin to break up the fibers that attach the scar to tissue below the surface, raising it back to the elevation of the surrounding skin.
 It also promotes healing in the area, creating new connective tissue that repairs and smoothes the skin.

 Most often used for severe contracture scars, excision involves making an incision to surgically remove the scar and surrounding damaged tissue with a scalpel.
 In addition, a skin flap or graft may be used to restore the appearance of the skin in the treated area and improve movement and flexibility that may have been affected by the contracture.

-Particularly effective for certain types of acne scars, punch elevation involves using a punch tool to remove small quantities of tissue without affecting the skin nearby.
+Particularly effective for certain types of acne scars, Punch Elevation involves using a punch tool to remove small quantities of tissue without affecting the skin nearby.

-Many cosmetic procedures can effectively improve the appearance of mild surface irregularities by gently removing the top layers of skin and rejuvenating the underlying layers for a restored appearance.
+Many Cosmetic Procedures can effectively improve the appearance of mild surface irregularities by gently removing the top layers of skin and rejuvenating the underlying layers for a restored appearance.
 However, multiple treatments may be needed.

 Laser treatments gently remove the damaged layers of skin to reveal new, restored skin underneath while also stimulating collagen production for further gradual improvements.

-Dermal fillers can successfully fill in depressed scars and create a smoother skin surface.
+Dermal fillers can fill depressed scars and create a smoother skin surface.
 Fillers are FDA-approved and safe for use by most patients.
 Fillers are injected directly into the skin of the targeted area to restore volume to the scar and reduce its appearance.